For UK organisations that handle sensitive data

 Luca Russo, Web & Social Collaboration Functional Lead, Givaudan SA

-The Sovereign AI approach
+The private AI approach

 The good news: none of this means your team has to stop using AI.
 The risk comes from where the data goes, not from the AI itself.

-Sovereign AI is the way around that.
+Private AI is the way around that.

-What a Sovereign AI build can do
+What a private AI build can do

 That's the idea.
 Here's what it looks like once it's built.